The Expanly Playbook

 We are a culture of continuous learning, for our product and for our people.
 Growth at Expanly is an ongoing conversation, not a once-a-year review.

-The Monthly 1:1: Your monthly 1:1 meeting with your manager is the most important meeting you'll have.
+• The Weekly 1:1: Your monthly 1:1 meeting with your manager is the most important meeting you'll have.
 This is your dedicated time to discuss progress, get feedback, and talk about your development.

-Clear Writing is a Core Skill: In a remote-first, asynchronous company, the ability to communicate ideas clearly in writing is not a soft skill, it is a core competency.
+• Clear Writing is a Core Skill: In a hybrid company with team members in our Helsinki HQ and around the globe, the ability to communicate ideas clearly in writing is not a soft skill, it is a core competency.
 We value and encourage the development of strong writing skills at all levels.

 C. Well-being & Flexibility: Sustaining Our Engine